Kalyvara/NXTheme-tutorials/anims/tuto_anims.md

 And with this, we are mostly done.
 Now is finally the time for diffing. **Make sure to save the edits in all the opened windows.**

-17. Go back to the szs box window, select `Tools` in the top menu, then the `This is the edited szs` option.
+17. Go back to the `.szs` box window, select `Tools` in the top menu, then the `This is the edited szs` option.
 You'll be prompted with a new window.
 Browse the unedited `ResidentMenu.szs` that we've been keeping in `Desktop/`, leave the checkbox as it is and click on `Generate diff`.

 ![Diffing](tuto11.jpg "Diffing")